 Using pressure points on your feet and on the top of your heat may help ease fatigue.
 (Photo: lunapiena/Shutterstock)

-and chronic fatigue, try several pressure points to restore energy.
+For general tiredness and chronic fatigue, try several pressure points to restore energy.
 On the center of the top of your head, try pressing firmly with your index and middle fingers together for 3-5 minutes.
 On the sole of your foot, in the little V-spot where the ball of your big toe and your other toes meet, take thumb and massage in a circular motion with firm pressure.
 And on the outside of your shin, about three fingers down from your kneecap, use fingers and massage in a circular motion using steady pressure.

 A study published in the journal Alternative Therapies of Health and Medicine found that people undergoing dialysis for kidney failure who were treated with acupressure three times weekly for a month had lower levels of self-reported fatigue compared to other patients not receiving acupressure.